faridreza99/servicemanager/replit.md

 - Private messaging capability (customer-to-admin only)
 - Real-time notification delivery
 - Quotation system integrated into chat messages
+- Internal chat system for staff-to-staff and staff-to-admin communication

 **Code Organization**
 - Shared types and schemas in `/shared` directory for type consistency